The Jungle Bunch (film): Plot

 The next day, The Champs decide to interfere with Igor's plans, while cutting off the road to the Jungle Bunch, destroying the bridge.
-When The Champs find Igor, he, in turn, leads them into his trap, but the team almost managed to defeat Igor.
-Maurice decided to help The Champs by catapulting himself and his son, but his intervention led to Igor escaping, and he takes Junior with him as a hostage.
-Natacha shows Maurice that, through his fault, Igor escaped and kidnapped his son, and asks the "Jungle Bunch" not to intervene.
+When The Champs find Igor, he, in turn, leads them into his trap, but the team almost manages to defeat Igor.
+Maurice decides to help The Champs by catapulting himself and his son, but his intervention leads to Igor escaping, and he takes Junior with him as a hostage.
+Natacha shows Maurice that, through his fault, Igor escaped and kidnapped Junior, and asks the "Jungle Bunch" not to intervene.
 Maurice himself gets disappointed and removes himself from his own team.
-As a storm began to rage, Maurice's stripes are gradually washed off.
+As a storm began to rage, Maurice's stripes are washed off.
 The Champs reach Igor's lair, but are ambushed and captured by Igor.
-Maurice soon finds himself near the pond and sees the memories where he left his home and found an egg, from which a small fish hatched and he sheltered him, making him his son.
+Maurice soon finds himself near the pond and sees the memories where he left his home and found an egg, from which a young Junior hatched and he sheltered him, making him his son.
 At that time, Junior escapes from captivity and arrives at the pond where Maurice is still.
-Maurice is glad of the return of his son and finds out that The Champs are in captivity and many animals are enslaved, forced to grow mushroom-bombs for Igor.
-Maurice restores yellow stripes on his body and makes a new aquarium for Junior, since his son's main aquarium was still in Igor's lair.
+Maurice is glad of the return of his son and finds out that The Champs are in captivity and many animals are enslaved, forced to grow mushroom bombs for Igor.
+Maurice restores yellow stripes on his body and makes Junior a new fishbowl.

-Maurice and Junior return to the Jungle Bunch, which they wanted to save The Champs without Maurice's help, and with them, they penetrate inside the lair of Igor under the disguise of two baboons with fruit & vegetables.
+Maurice and Junior return to the Jungle Bunch, who wanted to save The Champs without Maurice's help, and with them, they penetrate inside the lair of Igor under the disguise of two baboons.
 The heroes release The Champs and together they fight the baboons.
-During then, Beatrice finally confesses her love for Gilbert, to whom the latter accepts & decides to keep it between them, unaware they've confessed it to everyone, after Batrica pulled Igor's microphone flap to save Gilbert.
+During then, Batrica finally confesses her love for Gilbert, to whom the latter accepts and decides to keep it between them, unaware they've confessed it to everyone, after Batrica pulled Igor's microphone flap to save Gilbert.
 Shortly after the defeat of the baboons, Igor activates the bombs and disappears.
 Maurice instructs The Champs to evacuate the inhabitants of the jungle, and he and the Jungle Bunch go to prevent the mushrooms from exploding.
 After riding a minecart down to the main mushroom bomb, Gilbert suggests that they should knock down some bombs, in order to stop the giant mushroom bomb.
 Maurice succeeds, but he nearly relights the bombs when his belt lights on fire.
 Fortunately, Junior hops out of his aquarium and extinguishes the fire.
 Having managed to save the jungle, The Champs and the Jungle Bunch again face Igor, who declares that he will never stop, but Maurice catapults Junior, who in turn drives away Surimi from the jetpack, who takes off in a parachute, then overloads the ammunition, causing Igor's jetpack to malfunction.
 Soon, The Champs decide to retire, while the Jungle Bunch continue their heroism.